whitkirkchurch/streaming-utilities/README.md

-# St Mary's Church Whitkirk Streaming Summary Robot
+# St Mary's Church Whitkirk Streaming Utilities

-A useful tool to make the lives of the service streaming a bit easier.
+A collection of useful utilities which make the lives of our streaming team easier, by automating a bunch of stuff we used to do manually.

+## Import from ChurchSuite

+Check our upcoming public services list from ChurchSuite (ie events which are in one of the service categories listed in `CHURCHSUITE_CATEGORIES_TO_SYNC`, and which are visible for embedding) and import to Airtable.
+Creates new or updates where needed.

+`$ bin/streaming-utilities import-from-churchsuite`

 ## Send summary email

 Pulls services from Airtable to notify people about, and sends a summary email to the streaming team.
 The `--send-email` flag is necessary to actually send an email, otherwise the default behaviour is a dry run (see below).

-`$ bin/send-streaming-reminder --send-email`
+`$ bin/streaming-utilities send-report --send-email`

 ### Dry run

 If you're doing development, you can use the `--dry-run` flag to output the email's HTML to file (`email.html`) instead of sending the email.

-`$ bin/send-streaming-reminder --dry-run`
+`$ bin/send-streaming-reminder send-report --dry-run`